Human papillomavirus (HPV)

 What is HPV?

 HPV stands for Human Papiloma virus.
-There are more than 100 different HPV’s and Gardasil® vaccine targets the four types of HPV responsible for 70 percent of cervical cancer and 90 percent genital warts.
-Clinical trials show it is highly effective in preventing these types of HPV in young women who have not previously been exposed to them.
+There are more than 100 different HPV’s and Gardasil 9 ® vaccine targets the nine types of HPV responsible for 90 per cent of cervical cancer and 90 per cent genital warts.
+Clinical trials show it is highly effective in preventing these types of HPV in young men and women who have not previously been exposed to them.

-Human papillomaviruses (HPV) are common sexually transmitted viruses that can cause many types of cancer and other illnesses like genital warts.
-HPV can spread through skin to skin contact as well.
+Human papillomaviruses (HPV) are commonly transmitted viruses that can cause many types of cancer and other illnesses like genital warts.

 Some HPV types cause warts but do not lead to cancers.
 Other HPV types cause no obvious infection at the time, but can persist in cells of the genital tract.